-When lit, a wood-burning stove gets hot and therefore adequate protection must be provided, particularly in situations where there is a safety risk to children or the infirm.
-When using this stove in situations where children, aged and / or infirm persons are present a fireguard manufactured in accordance with BS 8423:2010 + A1: 2016 must be used and such persons must be supervised at all times.
+Serious consideration should be given to positioning of any furniture or soft furnishings that couldbe adversely affected by heat.
+We recommend that the stove be installed a minimum of 2000mm from furniture, soft furnishings, and any combustible materials.
+When lit, a wood-burning stove gets hot and therefore adequate protection must be provided, particularly in situations where thereis a safety risk to children or the infirm.
+When using this stove in situations where children, aged and / or infirm persons are present a fireguard manufactured in accordance with BS 8423:2002must be used and such persons must be supervised at all times.

-It is also recommended that all other people should use a fireguard in accordance with BS 8423:2010 + A1: 2016 at all times when the stove is alight or hot.
+It is also recommended that all other people should use a fireguard in accordance with BS8423:2002 at all times when the stove is a-light or hot.

-3.4 The chimney.
+3.4 The chimney